 Worse still, there may not be any obvious sign that your site has been compromised.
 Experienced hackers know how to ‘keep the door open’ so that they can log back in anytime they want to, and modify log files to avoid being detected.
 You could end up running a hacked website without even knowing that someone else is using your site for their own malicious or criminal benefit.

 This is why WordPress security is so important and why we recommend going through the tutorials in the WordPress Security module to learn more about how you can keep your WordPress site secure and protected.

 Did you enjoy this article?
-If so, please take a moment to use the social links below and share this article with other WordPress users using the social links below.
+If so, please take a moment to use the social links below and share this information with anyone thinking of starting or growing a business online.